Ben-Moyer/pdsnd_github/README.md

 ### Date created
-Include the date you created this project and README file.
+Date created
+Date of the project 7/27/20

 ### Project Title
 Replace the Project Title